Academic Support & Tutoring

 Directors of Undergraduate Study & Faculty

-Among Duke's faculty are directors of undergraduate studies in every department and program.
+Among Duke's faculty are directors of undergraduate studies (DUSs) in every department and program.
 In addition to overseeing in-major advising, a department's DUS is the person to contact to learn more about a major that you are considering.

 The most knowledgeable resource about a field of study at Duke is right in front of you—the faculty member leading your class.
 Duke faculty members are teachers committed to giving students individual attention.
 We encourage you to get to know Duke faculty and seek mentors.
 A faculty mentor can help you identify courses that are most interesting to you, engage you in conversations that will make what you’re learning more relevant to your life and help you develop and realize career goals and paths.